ThomasHezard/RealTimeAudioProcessing/S2-CPP_OfflineAudioProcessor/README.md

 # Offline Audio Processor

-## Introduction

 This project is the step 2 of the main project [Real-time audio processing](https://github.com/ThomasHezard/RealTimeAudioProcessing).
 Please refer to the README of main project for more information.

 ---

 ## Author

-Thomas Hézard - Audio scientist and developer www.thomashezard.com
+Thomas Hézard - Audio scientist and developer
+www.thomashezard.com
 thomas.hezard [at] thz.fr

 ---

 ## License

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 [![Licence Creative Commons](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc-sa/4.0/)

 ---

-## Objectives
+## 🎯  Objectives

 Your goal is to translate the final algorithm of the previous step into platform-agnostic, real-time-compatible C++ code.
 In order to simplify this task, you will do this in the most simple context: a CLI program called `OfflineAudioProcessor`.